vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 a little to the right \( dakṣiṇa\) of that, which \[by Kauṇḍinya\], in \[his commentary on\] the ‘Sūtra on offering’ \[i.e. PS 1.8–9\], is described \( vyākhyātaṁ\) as the locus

-\( sthāna\) of worship of Mahādeva that is characterized by the erect phallus etc.—a spot not separated from it by a wall \( kud

-. ya\) or the like.
+\( sthāna\) of worship of Mahādeva that is characterized by the erect phallus etc.—a spot not separated from it by a wall \( kuḍya\) or the like.
 26

 ‘ Mūrti’ is here to be interpreted as a location, ‘at the mūrti’, referring to the site